sqville/aie/README.rst

 About
 =====

-AIE (Appearance Is Everything) is a collection of advanced themes for the Qooxdoo javascript framework.
+aie (Appearance Is Everything) is a collection of advanced themes for the Qooxdoo javascript framework.

 For more information please see http://sqville.com/aie